Junsang-Mun/moonwol/readme.md

 ![Layer 0](./layer/0.png)

 I have to use QWERTY layout(Hangul keyboard is based on QWERTY Layout).
-Of course if you want to use an alternative layout like Colmac, Workman, or Dvorak, you can modify it freely.
+Of course if you want to use an alternative layout like Colemak, Workman, or Dvorak, you can modify it freely.

 Some guys put `shift` key in the index finger spot and they claim that index finger is stronger than pinky.
 I personally 100% agree with that, but my muscle memory was too strong to change my habits - that's why I put `shift` key in pinky position.